davidpacold/Airia-Powered-Slackbot/README.md

 # Or access https://api.slack.com/apps manually
 ```

-#### App Manifest Limitations
+#### Understanding the App Manifest

-The Slack App Manifest system has limitations with URL-dependent features.
-This is by design for security reasons:

-1. **Security restrictions:** Slack prevents specifying URLs in the initial manifest to protect against malicious manifests that might send data to unauthorized endpoints.
+The provided Slack App manifest **only includes**:
+- Basic app information (name, description, color)
+- Bot user configuration
+- App Home tab settings
+- Required OAuth scopes/permissions

+The manifest **deliberately excludes** any URL-dependent features due to Slack's security restrictions.
+Slack will not allow an app manifest to include request URLs during initial creation.

+**Why this limitation exists:**
+- Security: Prevents malicious manifests from sending data to unauthorized endpoints
-2. **Verification requirement:** Slack requires that all URLs be verified as belonging to you.
-This verification happens after app creation when you manually enter the URLs.
+- Verification: Slack requires that all URLs be verified during app setup

-3. **URL-dependent features that require manual setup:**
-   - Slash commands
-   - Interactive component request URLs
+**Features you must configure manually after app creation:**
-   - Event subscription request URLs
+- Event Subscriptions (with your Worker URL)
-   - Workflow steps
+- Slash Commands (with your Worker URL)
+- Interactivity settings (with your Worker URL)
-   - Message actions
+- Message Actions

-According to [Slack's documentation](https://api.slack.com/reference/manifests), the manifest can only set up permissions, scopes, and basic app configuration.
+- Shortcuts
+- Workflow Steps

+For more details, see [Slack's documentation on manifests](https://api.slack.com/reference/manifests).

 For a quick setup that still requires some manual steps: